Master of Science in Nursing

 Areas of Concentration

-Walsh University’s Master’s Program in Nursing prepares post-baccalaureate Registered Nurses for an advanced career as a Nurse Educator, Family Nurse Practitioner or Adult Gerontology Acute Care Nurse Practitioner.
+Walsh University’s Master’s Program in Nursing prepares post-baccalaureate Registered Nurses for an advanced career as a Nurse Educator, Family Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner.

 While enrolled in the program, students may participate in the Byers School of Nursing’s global experience(s).
 The student is advised to seek more information on global experiences from the Graduate Program Director or the Office of Global Learning.